 - Reservations for visiting Hondalea can be cancelled in the event of inclement weather.
 Should that occur, visitors shall be duly informed via the means of communication initially used for making the reservation.
 If that happened, it will not be possible to change the reservation for another date, but a new reservation will have to be made.

 - During the visit to the island, visitors must respect the local flora and fauna, and never veer off the paths and roads specially conditioned for visits.

-- If visitors choose come to the island via tourist boat service, they are advised to embark at least an hour prior to the beginning of the visit.
+- If visitors choose come to the island via tourist boat service, they are advised to embark at least half an hour prior to the beginning of the visit.
 Visitors can consult the “Motoras de la Isla” timetable, as well as prices and information regarding the length of the trip at: www.motorasdelaisla.com

 - To get to Hondalea, visitors must proceed to the highest tip of the island via the cobblestone ways and natural paths (approximate time for ascent: 15 minutes).
 Visitors are therefore advised to come with comfortable clothes and suitable footwear.